Renfrew County, Ontario $100,000 Startup Competition

 Round 1: The Pitch

-Out of the set of all business concept applications received, approximately 8 applicants (the Finalists) will be invited to make their pitch directly to the RC100 Power Panel at the RC100 Pitch Contest.
+Out of the set of all business concept applications received, approximately 8 applicants (the Finalists) will be invited to make their pitch directly to the RC100 Power Panel at the RC100 Pitch Contest on June 6, 2019.
 Finalists must appear in person at Festival Hall, Pembroke, ON to make a presentation before a live audience.
 They will have 3 minutes to present their idea with a 5 minute Q&A to follow.

 Round 2: Business Planning

-During this round, finalists advancing to round 2 will develop a concise business plan and marketing strategy.
-Fully substantiated and up-to-date business plans must be submitted to Renfrew County CFDC by 12 PM EST on July 6, 2018.
+During this round, finalists advancing will develop a concise business plan and marketing strategy.
+Fully substantiated and up-to-date business plans must be submitted to Renfrew County CFDC by 12 PM EST on June 14, 2019.
 Renfrew County CFDC’s Board of Directors will evaluate business plans based on the following established criteria:

 - large addressable market